evodify/evodify.github.io/research.md

 <img align="right" alt="Dog silhouette" src="{{ site.baseurl }}/assets/pages/dog.jpeg">

-A comparison of patterns of genetic variation between dogs and wolfs revealed that selection had targeted the genes responsible for starch digestion, glucose absorption, and the ability to store glucose as fat in dogs, indicating that dogs had experienced an adaptive shift from a protein to a more carbohydrate-based energy metabolism.
+A comparison of patterns of genetic variation between dogs and wolfs revealed that selection had targeted the genes responsible for starch digestion, glucose absorption, and the ability to store glucose as fat in dogs, indicating that dogs had experienced an adaptive shift from a protein to more carbohydrate-based energy metabolism.
 Dogs also show the wide distribution for copy number variation of the gene coding for pancreatic amylase (*AMY2B*), the enzyme that breaks starch into maltose in the small intestine, while in wolf this gene is mostly present in one copy.
 This suggests that the efficacy of starch digestion may vary among dog breeds.
 Thus, dogs represent a unique model to study the genetic basis of metabolic adaptations during domestication.
 In my research, I aim to localize mutations that are likely to underlie these metabolic adaptations by analyzing large-scale population genomic and transcriptomics data.

 ## Allopolyploidy of *Capsella bursa-pastoris*